saraibaallo/Virtual-assistant-for-the-triage-of-voice-disorders/readme.md

 # Installation (English)
-Make sure that all the required libraries are installed by executing the following command:
+Please make sure that all the required libraries are installed by executing the following command:
 ```
 pip install -r requirements.txt
 ```

 Important.
-At some moments this program uses ChatGPT, you need to have a valid key given by openAI saved as _“OPENAI_API_KEY”_ in _“Environments variables”_ of your computer.
+At certain moments this program uses ChatGPT, you need to have a valid key given by openAI saved as _“OPENAI_API_KEY”_ in _“Environments variables”_ of your computer.
 1. Environment variables
 2. System properties
 3. System variables